ThePhD/sol2/docs/source/api/containers.rst

 An overview of these traits and additional information can be found :doc:`at the top level container page<../containers>`.

 If you need to deal with these things from and in Lua to be **actual**, true-blue, Lua tables, please consider :doc:`sol::as_table<as_table>` and :doc:`sol::nested<nested>` for serialization and deserialization into and out of the VM with sol2 operations.
+You can also force something that is marked as not-a-container by using :doc:`sol::as_container<as_container>`.

 a complete example